mary-tzaawa-krenzler/mary-tzaawa-krenzler.github.io/content/authors/admin/_index.md

   - icon: cv
     icon_pack: ai
     link: uploads/resume.pdf

 # Highlight the author in author lists? (true/false)
-highlight_name: true
+highlight_name: false
 ---

 I am Ph.D. student at the GSEFM at the [Goethe University Frankfurt](https://www.gsefm.eu/about-us.html) and a Research Assistant at the [Institute for Monetary and Financial Stability](https://www.imfs-frankfurt.de).
 I am an applied theorist in the area of macroeconomics.
-My research focuses on information and behavioral frictions in general equilibrium models, households heterogeneity and monetary policy.
+My research focuses on information and behavioral frictions in general equilibrium models, household heterogeneity and monetary policy.

 {style="text-align: justify;"}